Have you signed up for our award winning newsletter?

 The August 1998 issue of the Angus Journal included a supplement titled Feeding Options.
 In the supplement's first article, written by Troy Smith, there's an interesting line.
 “For the ruminant animal, there's nothing more natural than range.” ("Range" means "large pasture.")
 Just think about this for a moment.
 Notice the words “natural” and “range.”
 Also, “there's nothing more natural” means that every other situation is less natural.
 Probably the least natural cattle feeds are waste products from bread plants, potato processors, breweries, ethanol plants, and candy factories; corn silage; and GRAIN.
 Yes, grain!

 Cattle, like all other ruminants and many other critters, developed on this Earth eating green leafy plants, mostly grass.
 They ate virtually no grain.
 In fact, there is not an animal species on this planet (which includes people) that evolved eating grain!
 This is important since scientists are reporting that many of America's leading health problems are due to diets top heavy in Omega-6 fatty acids versus the intake of Omega-3 fatty acids.
-Omega-6 fatty acids come mainly from grains which are also deficient in Omega-3 fatty acids.
-Omega-3 fatty acids, or rather the appropriate balance of Omega-6 to Omega-3 Fatty Acids, come mainly from green leafy plants, some nuts, and of course animals that ate green leaves.
+Omega-6 fatty acids come mainly from grains and nuts which are deficient in Omega-3 fatty acids.
+Omega-3 fatty acids, or rather the appropriate balance of Omega-6 to Omega-3 Fatty Acids, come mainly from green leafy plants and of course animals that eat green leaves or have the green leafy plant at the bottom of their food chain.

 The story about fatty acids is very important.
 It started unfolding back in the early 1980s when nutritionists and scientists started making new discoveries about fats.
 They knew there were many different fats, but they did not fully understand the role they played in animal body function.
 But they started realizing that some actually play a pivotal role in human health.
 Some of the most crucial fats are in the list of compounds found in the membranes of every cell in a human body.
 That means some fats are not what we usually associate with the fat we can see around our waist for instance.
 With more study the dietitians and scientists figured out that the human body needs a very particular balance of certain essential fats in its diet because the body's only source for those fats is food.
 Two of the most important essential fats are in Omega-6 and Omega-3 fatty acid families.